soumelis-lab/ICELLNET/Vignette.md

 ## Target files format
 You should define two dataframes as target files, one corresponding to the central cell, and the other one corresponding to the peripheral cells.
 These dataframe usually describes the different samples.

-**PC.target** should contains at least an 'ID' column including the name of the samples (usually rownames(PC.data)), and a 'Class' column corresponding to a classification of your different samples included in PC.data, such as a cell type classification.
+**PC.target** should contains at least an 'ID' column including the name of the samples (usually rownames(PC.target) or colnames(PC.data) ), and a 'Class' column corresponding to a classification of your different samples included in PC.target, such as a cell type classification.
 The different categories included in the 'Class' column will define the different peripheral cells in the graphs.

 # Case study 1: IL-10 controls an intercellular communication module in LPS activated dendritic cells